Douglass, Memphis, Tennessee: Douglass High School

 The original Douglass High School served the neighborhood in 1938.
 It burned to the ground and resumed meeting at the church [Need More] the first of six churches founded by William Rush-Plummer.
 The next school was built in place of the damaged one and used from 1946 to 1981.

 The original Douglass High school was closed due to low attendance after many of the children from the community had grown up and moved away.
 In an old community, Douglass High School did not have enough students available to keep the school open.
 The building was listed on the National Register of Historic Places in 1998.
 It was torn down without the consent of the Rush-Plummer family in the Summer of 2006.
-Rush-Family member and the Great Granddaughter, Maggie Judith Fluker-Campbell, of William Rush Plummer, the founder of the school, opposed to the destruction of this "National Register of Historic Places', Landmark.
-But alumni members of Douglass High School pushed forward with the demolishing the original school without consulting with Pastor Maggie Fluker [Plummer]-Campbell under the direction of the School Superintendent at that time to make way for a new school.

 The new Douglass School opened for the 2008–09 school year, with an expected enrollment of at least 800 students.
 The New Frederick Douglass High School opened under the leadership of Janet Ware Thompson, a 1975 graduate of Douglass High School.
 It is one of the oldest but newest Memphis City Schools, with a state-of-the-art 1,500-seat varsity gym, a 1,100-seat auditorium, a football stadium (with a track) in the middle of Douglass Park, and baseball stadium at the northeast corner of Douglass Park.

-Among the first class to graduate from the new Douglass High School is Terry E. Fluker Jr., the son of Terry E. Fluker Sr., Director of the Douglass Community Center for 32 years, retiring January 14, 2014.